justin13888/speed-cli/README.md

 ## Quick Start

+Note: If you're using HTTPS server, ensure you have `cert.pem` and `key.pem` files in the current directory or specify them with `--cert` and `--key` flags.

 ```sh
 # Start server on default port
 speed-cli server --all # All protocols (TCP, UDP, HTTP, HTTPS)